Pyromaanisorsa/DiceRollers/README.md

 # DiceRollers
-A Unity-based 2D RPG board game featuring a GoDice Bluetooth dice integration that works both locally (via TCP) and online (via AWS cloud).
+A Unity-based 2D RPG board game featuring a GoDice D20 Bluetooth dice integration that works both locally (via TCP) and online (via AWS cloud).
 Built to test integrating GoDice to video game experience and use it in-game logic/events.
 Game systems built with modularity, scalability, data-driveness and editor-friendliness in mind.

 ## 🕹️ Overview

-This project was designed to explore how to integrate physical game element (Bluetooth die) to a digital game world and test solution's effectiveness.
+This project was designed to explore how to integrate physical game element (Bluetooth die) to a digital game world and test how effective and reliable the integration was.
 Other goal was to test how the physical element affect the video game experience.

-When players roll a connected dice (GoDice D20), the roll result can be captured locally or through AWS, depending on the setup:
+When players roll a connected dice, the roll result can be captured locally or through AWS, depending on the setup:
 - Local mode: Game connects directly to a local Python TCP server and the server passes roll values to game.
 - Online mode: Roll results are sent to AWS via a Python app, stored in DynamoDB, and retrieved by Unity using HTTP polling (UnityWebRequest).